tra38/Paranoia_Super_Mission_Generator/README.md

 The vanilla mission blender does not really reflect "complications" except in its approximation of generating "background" material above.
 What I did is to create a huge table containing possible complications the PCs may face while doing their mission, and then randomly pick possible complications.

-The Mission Blender does a good job with Step 1 (as it already generates a goal for PCs to fight for), and with enough generated details, it's usually very eas for GM to manually perform Step 3 (adding details to the generated goal and complications) on their own.
+The Mission Blender does a good job with Step 1 (as it already generates a goal for PCs to fight for), and with enough generated details, it's usually very easy for GM to manually perform Step 3 (adding details to the generated goal and complications) on their own.

 ## License and Other Legal Information